Media Coverage

 Walking to Fix Our Democracy―www.fixourdemocracy.us―is a national effort to engage, activate, and support people to fix our democracy, and walk and advocate in their own communities to do so.

-Retired Vermont lawyer and businessman Rick Hubbard started his Walking to Fix Our Democracy quest from Pasadena, CA in October of 2022Hubbard traveled through California, Nevada and Arizona before leaving the road in December 2022 when his life-partner Sally had a relapse of her cancer and later passed away in April 2023.
-After putting her affairs in order, Rick returned to the Walk in August 2023, starting in New Mexico with the intention of arriving in Washington, DC before the January 2025 inauguration.
+Retired Vermont lawyer and former economic consultant Rick Hubbard started his Walking to Fix Our Democracy quest from Pasadena, CA in October of 2022Hubbard traveled through California, Nevada and Arizona before leaving the road in December 2022 when his life-partner Sally had a relapse of her breast cancer and later passed away in April 2023.
+After doing his best to first take care of her, then help put her affairs in order, and finally organizing a large Celebrating Of Her Life, Rick returned to the Walk in September 2023, starting in New Mexico with the intention of arriving in Washington, DC before the January 2025 inauguration.

 Walking to Fix Our Democracy has several purposes: